There’s hardly a harder point in a writer’s life than to find what to write about.

 With such questions defined, you then need to create the survey.
-My favorite tool is Typeform, which makes your surveys look awesome.
+My favorite tools are Typeform and Qualaroo, both of which make your surveys look awesome.
 You can also connect it with Google Sheets and get your answers in there as they go, which makes your analysis easier.

 Then, send the email and promote the message in your social media accounts but only to your followers.

 Since you’re doing qualitative analysis, you don’t need to get a minimum threshold of responses.
 No need for statistics, fortunately. 🙏